google/WebFundamentals/src/content/en/fundamentals/push-notifications/notification-behaviour.md

 ## Actions

-Actions allow you to give users another level of interaction with your users over just clicking the notification.
+Actions allow you to give users another level of interactions over just clicking the notification.

-In the previous section you saw how to define actions when calling `showNotification()`:
+In the previous section, you saw how to define actions when calling `showNotification()`:

 ```js